-The Company derives revenue from subscription fees and related professional services.
-The Company sells subscriptions for its cloud-based solutions directly to customers and indirectly through channel partners through arrangements that are non-cancelable and non-refundable.
+The Company sells subscriptions for its cloud-based solutions and software licenses directly to customers and indirectly through channel partners through arrangements that are non-cancelable and non-refundable.
 The Company's subscription arrangements do not provide customers with the right to take possession of the software supporting the solutions and, as a result, are accounted for as service arrangements.

 The Company records revenue net of sales or value-added taxes.